lumapps/commit-message-validator/README.md

 - if `allow-temp` is set, no validation is done on `fixup!` and `squash!` commits.
 - if `no-revert-sha1` is set, no validation is done on revert commits.
+- if `--jira-in-header` jira reference can be put in the commit header.
+- `--header-length` allow to override the max length of the header line.
+- `--jira-types` takes a space separated list `"feat fix"` as a parameter to override the default types requiring a jira

 <!-- ROADMAP -->